arshidamahmooda/Emotion-classification-using-SVM/README.md

-# Emotion Classification Using LinearSVC
+# Emotion Classification Using LinearSVM

 This project builds an **Emotion Classifier** using **TF-IDF vectorization** and a **Linear Support Vector Machine (LinearSVC)** model.
 It predicts emotions from input text based on supervised learning.